 How to start learning 3D Printing online:

-The University of Illinois has created a 5-course Coursera specialization with industry partners Ultimaker and Autodesk to give you the knowledge and skills to turn your ideas into objects using 3D Printing.
+The University of Illinois offers a 5-course Coursera specialization with industry partners Ultimaker and Autodesk to give you the knowledge and skills to turn your ideas into objects using 3D Printing.

 2. The Internet of Things